 Best of Croatia

-Here is a short video to give you an impression of the bumpy ride on the open sea.
+Here is a short video to give you an impression of the bumpy ride with speed boat out on the open sea.
+I did not get sea sick, it was just a lot of fun!

 The half-day three island speedboat tour is possible in the morning or afternoon.
 So where are we going?